 Bronchospasm is a narrowing of the airways after contact with a trigger.
-Bronchospasm is a symptom not a diagnosis.
+Bronchospasm is a symptom, not a diagnosis.
 The overreaction of the airway to a trigger may be called reactive airway disease.
-It is a term that may be used for a one-time event or as a holder until a diagnosis can be made.
+It is a term that may be used for a 1-time event or as a holder until a diagnosis can be made.

 Copyright © Nucleus Medical Media, Inc.